-Technically, a software release refers to integrating team work, code compilation, linking and deploying to target environment.
+Technically, a software release refers to integrating teamwork, code compilation, linking and deploying to a target environment.
 Software release involves infrastructure management, installation and configuration depending on the target environment.
 The configuration and resources needed by an application make up the environment.
 The functional perspective of a release is that the functionality required by the user is made available.

 In an automated release approach, there are several conditions that need to be met and they are listed below.

 - The team members need to be committed to working collaboratively

 - Tools such as Jenkins and Maven need to be identified and coordinated with requirements

 - Items that are included in the configuration such as database resources, source, and others need to be versioned